-The following questions pertain to the survey methodology and results of the Synar survey used by the state to meet the requirements of the Synar Regulation in FFY 2017 (see 42 U.S.C.
+The following questions pertain to the survey methodology and results of the Synar survey used by the state to meet the requirements of the Synar Regulation in FFY 2019 (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130).

-Has the sampling methodology changed from the previous year? ☐ Yes ⊠ No The state is required to have an approved up-to-date description of the Synar sampling methodology on file with CSAP.
+6. Has the sampling methodology changed from the previous year? ☐ Yes ⊠ No The state is required to have an approved up-to-date description of the Synar sampling methodology on file with CSAP.
 Please submit a copy of your Synar Survey Sampling Methodology (Appendix B).
 If the sampling methodology changed from the previous reporting year, these changes must be reflected in the methodology submitted. a.
-If yes, describe how and when this change was communicated to SAMHSA 7.
-Please answer the following questions regarding the state's annual random, unannounced inspections of tobacco outlets (see 45 C.F.R. $96.130(d)(2)$).
-7. 7. unannounced inspections of tobacco outlets (see 45 C.F.R.
-96.130(d)(2)).a.
-Did the state use the optional Synar Survey Estimation System (SSES) to
+If yes, describe how and when this change was communicated to SAMHSA Please answer the following questions regarding the state's annual random, unannounced inspections of tobacco outlets (see 45 C.F.R. $96.130(d)(2)$). a.
+Did the state use the optional Synar Survey Estimation System (SSES) to analyze the Synar survey data? ⊠ Yes □ No If Yes, upload a copy of SSES tables 1-8 (in Excel) to WebBGAS.
+Then go to Question 8.
+If No, continue to Question 7b.